maptv/decalendar/docs/decalendar.md

 #### Gregorian calendar week date to `doty` conversion {#sec-dotw}

 We can use this method to find out what `dotd` a holiday falls on.
 Holidays with dates are based on the days of the week will fall on a different day number every year. `Decalendar` recommends redefining such dates to always be on the same day number.
 We can determine a range of possible new dates using the original date definition as a guide.
 For example, Thanksgiving is the fourth Thursday in November.
 Taking the number of the first day of November (303) from the table below month, we can calculate the earliest possible date to be `Day 324` (303 + 3 * 7) and the latest to be `Day 330` (303 + 4 * 7 - 1).
-From this range, we can pick `Day 328*` (November 25), because it falls on a `Decalendar `rest day and will be exactly 30 days before Christmas (December 25).
+From this range, we can pick `Day 328*` (November 25), because it falls on a `Decalendar` restday and will be exactly 30 days before Christmas (December 25).
 This new date will coincide with the original date of Thanksgiving whenever November begins on a Sunday.

 |        | Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec |
 | -----  | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |